Macrometacorp/docs/docs/cep/query-guide/query.md

 **Example**

-This Stream application notifies the state when a regulator event is immediately followed by both temperature and humidity events.
+This stream worker notifies the state when a regulator event is immediately followed by both temperature and humidity events.

 ```
 CREATE STREAM TempStream(deviceID long, temp double);